moorepants/eme171/content/pages/ode-integration-best-practices.rst

 ===================

 There are several equations that are of potential interest.
-The primary equations are the ordinary differential equations.
-These always have to be considered, other equations described below are optional.
-You should already have these in explicit first order form before moving forward here.
+The primary equations are the ordinary differential equations, ODEs.
+These always have to be considered; other equations described below are optional.
+You should already have the equations in explicit first order form before moving forward here.
+"Explicit" refers to the fact that there are no time derivatives on the right hand side of the equations and "first order" refers to their being :math:`m` equations, one for each of the :math:`m` states.
+The general form for these equations is:

 .. math::

    \dot{\mathbf{x}}(t) = \mathbf{f}(t, \mathbf{x}(t), \mathbf{r}(t), \mathbf{p})

+where

 - :math:`\mathbf{f}` is the function defining the right hand side of the explicit first order ordinary differential equations.
 It defines the time derivatives of the states at any given time, i.e. how the states change with time.
-- :math:`\mathbf{x}(t)` is the state vector which is implicitly a function of time, size mx1.
+- :math:`\mathbf{x}(t)` is the state vector which is implicitly a function of time, size :math:`m\times1`.
-- :math:`\mathbf{r}(t)` is the input vector which is implicitly a function of time, size ox1.
+- :math:`\mathbf{r}(t)` is the input vector which is implicitly a function of time, size :math:`o\times1`.
 - :math:`\mathbf{p}` is the constant parameter vector (not a function of time), size :math:`p\times1`.

-Note that it is typical to drop the :math:`(t)` that expresses the implicit function of time that the variables have.
+Note that it is typical to drop the :math:`(t)` that expresses the implicit function of time for the various time dependent variables.

-:math:`\mathbf{x}` is determined by integrating :math:`\mathbf{f}` with respect to time:
+The state trajectory, :math:`\mathbf{x}`, is determined by integrating :math:`\mathbf{f}` with respect to time:

 .. math::

    \mathbf{x} = \int_{t_0}^{t_f} \mathbf{f}(t, \mathbf{x}, \mathbf{r}, \mathbf{p}) dt

+In general, these equations are non-linear functions of the state variables and thus there are unlikley to be analytical symbolic solutions that describe the state trajectory in time.
+Thus, numerical integration is required to reach a solution.
+This is fine because linear ODEs really only represent a tiny percentage of all possible ODEs and the methods described here work with linear and nonlinear ODEs.
 Here we will numerically integrate :math:`\mathbf{f}`, with the first step being to write a Octave/Matlab function that evaluates :math:`\mathbf{f}`.

 Defining the State Derivative Function
 --------------------------------------